JohnMushatt/SystemsProgramming/cs2303/assignmentExtra/README.txt

 John Mushatt: Extra Credit Assignment

 Obersvations and Conclusions: In the 3 seperate tests, the sorting method using pointer arithmetic (no. 3) operated faster, especially as the # of elements in the array grew.
 This is odd as modern compilers optimize these kinds of repetive tasks very efficiently, potentialy even more efficient than pointer arithmetic.
+However as noted in the assignment, the average time difference between array indexing and pointer indexing is very close as there are very much the same operation to the compiler.

 -----------------------------------------------------------------------------------